MarkusEhrlinger/Wind-Turbine-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/132265260/236620504-1e0a917a-2f2c-457f-96bf-bbb94758dce1.png)

 Min and Max are -273 and 99999.
-Tis is the same for other temperature variables.
+This is the same for other temperature variables.
-Power outage, shortcurcits or open wires can cause this issiues.\
+Power outages, shortcurcits or open wires can cause this issiues.\

-Set a filter and recheck.
+Set a filter, remove the rows and recheck.